dimanikulin/dimanikulin/incubator/DAGBusinessContext.md

 Instead, the solution should focus on providing value through higher-level architectural checks and analysis.

 ### Configurability
+Configurability is a crucial aspect of the proposed solution, allowing users to tailor the system to their specific needs and environment.
 The following configuration items can be supported:

-- Solution mode (available for configuration at deployment stage);
+- Solution Mode: The solution should offer different modes of operation, and users can configure the preferred mode during the deployment stage.
+For example, it can be run as a standalone application or integrated into the CI/CD pipeline.

-- A path to read the architecture documents from offline UML design tools;
+- Path for Architecture Documents: Users should be able to specify the path to read architecture documents from offline UML design tools like OmniGraffle or Microsoft Visio.

-- An address of online UML design tool API to read and write the architecture documents;
+- Online UML Design Tool API: The solution can integrate with online UML design tools like Enterprise Architect, LucidChart, Draw.IO, PlantUML, or Gliffy.com.
+Users need to provide the API address to access and update architecture documents online.

-- Source control management system configuration;
+- Source Control Management System Configuration: The proposed solution should be able to integrate with version control systems like SVN or Git.
+Users will configure the settings to access code and configuration from these repositories.

-- The addresses of databases for observation the data layer;
+- Database Addresses for Data Layer Observation: Users should provide the addresses of databases to observe the data layer and perform analysis on database scripts and configurations.

-- The integration with CI/CD tools like Jenkins or Bamboo;
+- CI/CD Tool Integration: The solution should seamlessly integrate with popular CI/CD tools like Jenkins or Bamboo.
+Configuration options should enable easy integration into the CI/CD pipeline for regular architecture assessment.

-- The report plugins configuration (format, storage etc)
+- Report Plugins Configuration: Users should be able to configure report plugins, including their format and storage settings.
+This allows customization of the generated reports based on individual preferences and requirements.

+By providing these configurability options, the proposed solution becomes versatile and adaptable, meeting the specific needs and workflows of different projects and organizations.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |